f5devcentral/f5xc-emea-workshop/docs/class4/module3/lab1/lab1.rst

     :scale: 50%

-Test your configuration with Postman
+Test your configuration with cURL
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Use CURL to test your configuration
+* Use cURL to test your configuration

 * Send the request below (without JWT) to /api/animals.
 As a reminder, we **haven't** enabled JWT validation on this endpoint.